 If You Struggle To Control Your Temper, Try These Anger Management Tips

-Anger by itself can be a healthy emotion.
+Anger is a normal emotion that almost everyone experiences and, by itself, it can be a healthy emotion.
 However, when anger motivates maladaptive behaviors, it can be unhealthy.
 If you've noticed your anger getting out of control, there are a few ways you can manage and control it in healthy and productive ways.
 You're not alone, and anger challenges are treatable.

 Getty/Inside Creative House